 Every month I choose a photograph from one of my Flickr groups to appear here.
 Hopefully something interesting and informative.

-This month's photo is from our regular contributor, Judo Dad It's called "Cord".
-It shows a pile of firewood.
+This month's photo is from our regular contributor, Judo Dad It's called "Rosa".
+It shows a rose.

 The text accompanying the photograph reads, "A rose is a flowering shrub of the genus Rosa, and the flower of this shrub.
 There are more than a hundred species of wild roses, all from the northern hemisphere and mostly from temperate regions.
 The species form a group of generally prickly shrubs or climbers, and sometimes trailing plants, reaching 2–5 metres tall, occasionally reaching as high as 20 metres by climbing over other plants.

 The name originates from Latin rosa, borrowed through Oscan from colonial Greek in southern Italy: rhodon (Aeolic form: wrodon), from Aramaic wurrdā, from Assyrian wurtinnu, from Old Iranian *warda (cf. Armenian vard, Avestan warda, Sogdian ward, Parthian wâr).